joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/using-the-drmauthenticateevent-class.md

 <div>

-In the case where protected content requires user authentication, the AIR application must usually retrieve the user’s authentication credentials via a user interface.
+In the case where protected content requires user authentication, the AIR application must usually retrieve the user's authentication credentials via a user interface.

 The following is a Flex example of a simple user interface for retrieving user